sinatra-pod/moringa-library/README.md

 ## DO NOT commit your .env files to version control
 ```

-* Once your code is in the remote branch, create a pull request to the `development` branch.
+* Once your code is in the remote branch, create a pull request to the `main` branch.
 * Each pull request will require at least 1 peer code review approval for the merge to be completed.
 * Hurray, you have successfully contributed.